Poojitha-Chandra/Outdoor-Oasis-website/README.md

 # Outdoor-Oasis-website :camping:
 It is a camp glamming resort or hotel :hotel: where you can see the northern lights.So apparently the guests stay in little teepes that look like.It doesn't  look that luxurious but here we are kind of marketing it as a way of seeing luxurious.
 # <h2>Features</h2>
-- Dark Nav bar at the top with underline effect that goes on away for smaller screen sizes.
+- Dark Nav bar at the top with underline :fog: effect that goes on away for smaller screen sizes.
 - Main heading centered horizontally and vertically.
 - Clicking on book opens a modal so that you can submit a reservation request.
 - Next section comes with some icons and random texts.